CCRAM

 What if I run out of time before finishing the course?

-If something comes up and you find you cannot complete the course, you can purchase an extension of your time.
+If something comes up and you find you cannot complete the course, you can purchase a two week extension of your time.
 Instructions for how to do this are available on the main course portal page once you have enrolled.
 You can request an extension right before your time is up using the link on the course portal, or up to one week after your access has ended.
 After you access has ended, you should email ccram@ucalgary.ca for instructions, since you wont have access to the course at that point..

 Are the videos downloadable?
 Can I view them when not online, such as on an airplane?